 - Supplementing with magnesium daily for one month resulted in lower blood pressure.

-I recently wrote about another food high in magnesium which you may want to read about in my blog post, Watermelon Juice For High Blood Pressure.
+I recently wrote about more foods high in magnesium which you may want to read about in my blog post, 35 Foods To Help Reduce Blood Pressure (Proven By Science).

 Chia Seeds and High Blood Pressure Medication